masiucd/Js-promises/README.md

 ## Finally <a name = "finally"></a>

 The `Promise.prototype.finally()` m​e​t​h​o​d lets you attach a callback to a promise that is executed once that promise is settled(`fulfilled` ore `rejected`).
 It used when you want to clean up the logic, for example if u suing a pinner you don't want to still show the spinner if the promise has been rejected, then `.finally()` is a great option to use here.

+## Promise Constructor <a name = "promise-constructor"></a>

+We can even create our own native promises with the built in Promise constructor, `new Promise()`.
+The `Promise constructor` function takes two parameters, `resolved` adn `rejected`. this parameter do exactly what they defined, they either resolve our promise ore reject it.
+When using the build in Promise constructor you will have access to all the asynchronous functions like `async await` and `promise chaining methods`.

+_Own promise example_

 ## Tools <a name = "tools"></a>